 - Teaching resources: tutorials, videos, courses, blogs.
 If you search for blogs on any other competitor, chances are you won't find any.

-- Scripts that will do the boring, repetitive tasks for you.
+- Scripts and advanced automation options such as the GREP that will do the boring, repetitive tasks for you.
 Here are 200+ InDesign scripts for example.
 There are also many plugins that will come in handy when a certain feature is missing.
 One of them is our very own StockSolo which lets you search for images to use in your document without having to leave it.

 - InDesign templates.
 These are easy-to-customize and will save you a lot of time.